attestate/kiwistand-cli/readme.md

 generated and stored in the .kiwistand directory under your home directory.
 The keystore file is at `$home/.kiwistand/key`.

+## NFT Required!

-However, consider that your address must be a minter of the http://kiwistand.com NFT, otherwise your submission won't be accepted by the nodes.
+Consider that your address must be a "minter" of the http://kiwistand.com NFT, otherwise your submission won't be accepted by the nodes.
+This means, it must be the `to` address in the token's first `Transfer(from, to, tokenId)` event where `from=address(0)`.
+Otherwise your message will be dropped and considered invalid.

 ## License